tomchentw/react-toastr/README.md

 ```
 ##### Time Out

-Set the time (in ms) after which the toastr message should automatically close.
+Set the time (in ms) after which the toast message should automatically close.

 ```javascript
   timeOut:5000
 ```
 ##### Prevent Duplicates

-Enables the display of multiple toastr messages.
+Enables the display of multiple toast messages.

 ```javascript
   preventDuplicates:true